-Definitions: Field Staff Employee (FSE) – these are deemed to be Drake Employees who are employed as ‘Temps’ working for our clients.
+A Field Staff Employee (FSE) is a Drake Employee who is employed as a ‘temp’ working for our clients.

 If you have any questions, please feel free to call your nearest Drake branch

 COVID-19 spreads from an infected person to others through respiratory droplets and aerosols (smaller droplets) created when an infected person:

 COVID-19 can also spread by touching something that has the virus on it, then touching your mouth, nose, or eyes with unwashed hands.
 You can transmit COVID-19 before you start showing symptoms or without ever developing symptoms.

 While vaccines are having a significant impact on controlling the spread of COVID-19, the virus continues to circulate.